ikasanEIP/ikasan/ikasaneip/developer/docs/StandaloneDeveloperGuide.md

 Currently we have hardcoded a value of 5 to indicate the bad message in the Converter.
 What if we want this to be user defined or even dynamic based on runtime?

 ### Configured Resources
-We can tell a componenet that it is a ConfiguredResource.
+We can tell a component that it is a ConfiguredResource.
 Telling it this allows access to configure attributes on the component through the Console.
 Update the Converter component to implement ```ConfiguredResource``` and specify a Configuration class defining the allowed attributes.
 ```java
 package com.ikasan.example.converter;